A Brief History of Milton

 Queen Anne Lodge pictured in 1956 when still thatched

 Nearby in Fen Road, is Queen Anne Lodge of similar age and still thatched 50 years ago until being replaced with variegated tiles.
 Opposite Hill Close down Fen Road is a thatched cottage previously called Strangeways, but recently re-named Magnolia Cottage.
 This was once 2-3 living units before being combined as one dwelling (part of the garden is now occupied by a 21st century ‘eco-house’).
-The Jolly Brewers public house at the junction of Fen Road and Church Lane is a late 17th century or early 18th century building originally timber framed and plastered, but now is encased in early 19th century gault brick; this modernisation is a frequent occurrence with earlier buildings, Before 1925, The Jolly Brewers was also a brewery run by the Essex family.
+The Brewers Inn at the junction of Fen Road and Church Lane is a late 17th century or early 18th century building originally timber framed and plastered, but now is encased in early 19th century gault brick; this modernisation is a frequent occurrence with earlier buildings, Before 1925, The Jolly Brewers (as it was then known) was also a brewery run by the Essex family.